facile-it/facile-it.github.io/content/blog/eng/v-protetto9-2-2024.md

 ---

-This page contains the abstracts of the talks held during the latest Venerdì Protetto on Febraury 9, 2024.
+This page contains the abstracts of the talks held during the latest Venerdì Protetto on February 9, 2024.

 Topics: